richwynmorris/LS180/sql_revision_notes.md

     "*A Foreign Key allows us to associate a row in one table to a row in another table.
 This is done by setting a column in one table as a Foreign Key and having that column reference another table's Primary Key column."* - LS

     The foreign key constraint means the that the table it is referencing must have the value exist for it to be added.
 You must first remove the foreign key constraint to be able to drop the table it is referencing.

+    A FOREIGN KEY must have the NOT NULL constraint added as it is not inherent when adding the key.

 - What are the two ways to add a FOREIGN KEY constraint?